-Making good-looking home videos is now easier and cheaper than ever thanks to the huge array of free video editing software.
+Making good-looking home videos is now easier and cheaper than ever thanks to the huge array of free video editing software that you can download to your PC or laptop (you can also video online for free).
 The range of high quality, free video editors available at the moment in simply amazing.

 Whether you want to dabble in animation, add special effects like in Batman Vs Superman, or go for something simple but professional-looking there's a free video editor that's perfect for you.